Physics-Informed Implicit Neural Representations for Joint B0 Estimation and Echo Planar Imaging: Experimental Setup

 \subsubsection{Model Details}

 The B0 network and image network are both multi-layer perceptrons (MLPs) with hash-grid encoding~\cite{muller2022instant}.
 The encoding uses a hashmap of size 20 with 16 levels, 2 features per level, a base resolution of 16, and a per-level scale of 1.19.
 Each MLP has 2 hidden layers with 256 nodes.
 The B0 network outputs a scalar, while the image network outputs two channels representing the real and imaginary parts of the distortion-free image.
 The model was trained with a smoothed L1 loss for data consistency and total variation (TV) regularization to enforce smooth B0 estimation.
 The TV weight started at \( 1 \times 10^{-5} \), decaying by 0.1 every 1000 iterations, and was removed in the last 1000 iterations to fully utilize the INR flexibility.
 Training used AdamW with a \( 3 \times 10^{-3} \) learning rate for 6000 iterations.
+Our proposed method implemented in PyTorch on an NVIDIA A6000 GPU took around 4 minutes per slice.